 Permitting.
 The current permitting program in place and supported by the District's Management Plan (MP) applies a three-part evaluation to affirm beneficial use in accordance with demand-based permitting standards, and to evaluate the full range of potential impacts for each production permit request.
 The three-part permit evaluation involves an assessment of reasonable non-speculative demand, local scale evaluations, and aquifer scale evaluations.
 The extent of the evaluation scales with the magnitude of the requested production volume, with the more comprehensive evaluations reserved for the more complex, larger-scale projects that show greater potential to cause unreasonable impacts.
+More information on the District's permitting program can be found on the District's website here: https://bseacd.org/regulatory/permit-process/

 Drought Management.
 One of the principal responsibilities central to the District's mission is to manage groundwater production during drought conditions when the aquifers are most stressed.
 After District creation in 1987 and until 2004, the District put into place its initial permitting program and drought management program with a network of drought indicator wells and curtailments linked to percentiles of monthly flow at Barton Springs.

-With a burgeoning regional population and increasing demand on the District's aquifers coupled with the findings of the sustained yield study, the District recognized a need to improve the drought management program.
+With a burgeoning regional population and increasing demand on the District's aquifers coupled with the findings of the sustainable yield study, the District recognized a need to improve the drought management program.
 Significant droughts in 2006, 2008-09, and 2011 provided further impetus for a series of amendments that implemented a more effective science-based drought trigger methodology, and expanded permit-based drought rules and enforcement protocol.
 The amendments produced milestones in the District's regulatory approach (e.g., conditional permitting, Extreme Drought Withdrawal Limits, the Ecological Flow Reserve, and Management Zones) that were the product of numerous scientific studies conducted by the District's hydrogeologists, vetted through technical consultants and advisors, reviewed and commented on by stakeholders and the public, and approved by the Board.

-The current drought management program in place and supported by MP is implemented through User Drought Contingency Plans (UDCPs) that are an integral component required of each Production Permit.
+The current drought management program in place and supported by the District's MP is implemented through User Drought Contingency Plans (UDCPs) that are an integral component required of each production permit.
 Drought declarations involve continuous evaluation of the aquifer conditions measured at the drought indicators for the Edwards Aquifer that also serve as surrogates indicative of regional drought conditions for all District aquifers.
 When the designated aquifer conditions are met, permittees are required to implement the prescribed measures of the UDCPs requiring mandatory curtailments of permitted groundwater production based on permit type and aquifer management zones.

-Curtailments are implemented on a monthly basis during District-declared drought, and increase with drought severity with maximum curtailments reserved for an Emergency Response Period as shown in Table 1.
-The curtailments are derived on the basis of a pumping profile representing the average monthly distribution of the demand-based annual permit volume for each groundwater use type, and are calculated as a percentage reduction off of the monthly baseline amount.
+Curtailments are implemented on a monthly basis during District-declared drought and increase with drought severity with maximum curtailments reserved for an Emergency Response Period as shown in Table 1.
+The curtailments are derived on the basis of a pumping profile representing the average monthly distribution of the demand-based annual permit volume for each groundwater use type, and are calculated as a percentage reduction off of the monthly baseline amount as shown in the example drought target chart in Figure 3.
 Authorized permit volumes based on reasonable non-speculative demand, monthly reporting of actual groundwater production by permittees, and active enforcement of monthly curtailments are integral to effective drought management in order to ensure the more immediate and consistent relief in actual pumping pressure needed to sustain spring flows and existing water supplies during District-declared drought until the drought conditions recede and the aquifers recover.